stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/transition.md

 However, the Infiniband fabric (the supporting network that interconnects all of the nodes and storage) eventually reached capacity, effectively putting a halt to Sherlock's growth.
-With the help of new recurring funding from the University, a new, completely separate cluster has been kickstarted, with its own Infiniband fabric, new management servers, and a set of more capable compute nodes.
+With the help of new recurring funding from the University, a new, completely separate cluster has been kick-started, with its own Infiniband fabric, new management servers, and a set of more capable compute nodes.
 These new nodes, along with an updated software environment, forms the basis of Sherlock 2.0.